d-floe/quartzv4/content/art/10-year-review.md

 > Mid 2015

-I feel a weird mixture of pride and embarrassment when it comes to these early pieces
+I feel a weird mixture of pride and embarrassment when it comes to these early pieces.
+I think most artists feel some level of embarrassment when it comes to sharing old artwork.
+It's like sharing old photos of yourself to other people.
+That's not you anymore, but it was you, and the fact that there is a difference shows some form of growth.
+I am glad I explored as much as I did during this era.
+Even though I was doing the equivalent of smacking my head against a well to get through it, the process helped point me in a direction that best suited myself as a parson and formed the basis that would carry me on through my art journey.
+Of course, I didn't know any of this at the time, I was just a 16 year old doing art for fun.